SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_6/Assignment_6_task_6.3.md

 in error.
 However, if the model complexity increases its variance also increases.
 Thus if we try to reduce the bias of a model we may inadvertantly increase its variance and when we try to increase a model's variance we may inadvertantly decrease its bias.

+### Part B

+To estimate the bias a model has, we start out by taking different subsets of our original dataset.
+Then we train the model multiple times once on each subset and calculate an average of our predicting function.
+This average is then compared with the average of the true function by calculating their Mean Square Error.
+The final result of the MSE will be the bias present in out model.

+It is mathematically represented like this:

+$Bias(x) = E\Big[\hat{y}(x)\Big] - y(x)$

+To estimate the variance a model may have, we again split out dataset into subsets and train our model on each of them.
+Then we take the average of all of these individual predictions.
+Finally we subtract this average from each individual prediction made by the model to find out how far the average is from any one prediction made by the model.
+This tells us that a prediction at a certain moment was this far from the average prediction, hence highlighting how much it "varied".

+Variance is mathematically represented like this:

+$Variance(x) = E\Big[(\hat{y}(x)-E\Big[\hat{y}(x)\Big])^2\Big]$